domozhiirov/array-extra-collection/readme.md

-Showcase of array extras in Javascript.
-It is more like a collection
+My collection of tricks you can do with Arrays in Javascript